medic/cht-docs/content/en/building/guides/data/analytics/setup.md

 To remove all the data volumes, add `-v` at the end of this command.

 ## Setup Superset
 To build data visualization dashboards, follow the [Superset instructions](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose/) to run Superset and connect it to the PostgreSQL database.
+It is recommended that a way to track Superset changes be added via a git repository or any other version control system to make it easier to track changes over time and potentially catch and remediate bugs and regressions.
+Instruction on how to do this using a Github action can be found [here](https://github.com/medic/cht-sync/blob/main/.github/actions/superset-backup/README.md).